MUSEO AERO SOLAR

 [Neither] a brand, [nor] a copy-righted artwork […] neither a flying sculpture, nor a symbol or an aestheticization of some good, politically correct eco-sustainable practice, Museo Aero Solar is firstly a community.

 — Pierre Chabard, ENS d’Architecture Paris La Villette

-Initiated in conversations between Tomás Saraceno and Alberto Pesavento in 2007, Museo Aero Solar unfolds in the space formed between human and non-human participants in the simple acts of cooperation and reusing plastic bags to collectively produce an aerosolar sculpture, capable of moving on air, only with the power of the sun.
+Initiated in conversations between Tomás Saraceno and Alberto Pesavento in 2007, Museo Aero Solar unfolds in the space formed between human and non-human participants in the simple acts of cooperation and the reusing of plastic bags to collectively produce an aerosolar sculpture, capable of moving on air, using only the power of the Sun.

-Each manifestation of Museo Aero Solar raises questions of other possible futures, in their true plural potential, and through encouraging sensitivity and care to the environment from which the individual components of Museo are salvaged prompts reflection on how we may renew a more relational understanding of the environment, and our embeddedness within it, and of more reciprocal modes of living together.
+In their true plural potential, and through encouraging sensitivity and care to the environment, each manifestation of Museo Aero Solar raises questions of other possible futures.
+The individual, salvaged components of Museo reflect on how we may renew a more relational understanding of the environment, our embedment within it, and of more reciprocal modes of living together.